PCP Claims: Get Specialist Advice & Compensation

 The FCA launched an investigation into the car finance industry, focusing specifically on whether consumers were being mis-sold PCP contracts.
 This included scrutiny of commission structures and whether dealers provided adequate information about the risks.
 The investigation also aimed to assess if the sales practices in the car finance sector were fair and transparent for consumers.

 The FCA concluded that many PCP agreements were potentially mis-sold.
-They found evidence that some dealers were inflating interest rates to increase their own commissions, leaving consumers paying significantly more than necessary.
+It found evidence that some dealers were inflating interest rates to increase their own commissions, leaving consumers paying significantly more than necessary.
 This led to a broader call for reforms to improve transparency and protect consumers from unfair practices.

 To address the issues highlighted, the FCA banned discretionary commission agreements (DCAs) that incentivised dealers to increase interest rates.
 In this model, the higher the interest rate offered to the customer, the more commission the dealer earned.
 This created a significant conflict of interest, encouraging dealers to push higher interest rates without necessarily disclosing their impact on costs.